This preschool in Alaska changed lives for parents and kids alike. Why did it have to close?

-WASILLA, Alaska (AP) — She was a teenager, and the mother of a 2-year-old, when a knock came on the door of the trailer she called home.
+WASILLA, Alaska (AP) — She was a teenager, and the mother of a 2-year-old, when a knock came on the door of her trailer.
 Two women were there to tell her about a federally funded preschool program called Head Start that was opening near her home in Chugiak.
 Would she be interested in enrolling her daughter?

-Bayne, who finished high school through correspondence courses after she got pregnant at 16, would go on to take a job with her child's Head Start.
-Her confidence buoyed, she returned to school to earn a bachelor's degree and a counseling certificate from the state.
-She would rise through the ranks of CCS Early Learning, the nonprofit that ran the region's Head Start centers, and would retire as a family partnerships coordinator, lending the same kind of help to families that she and her husband received.
+Bayne, who finished high school through correspondence after she got pregnant at 16, would go on to take a job with her child's Head Start.
+Her confidence buoyed, she returned to school to earn a bachelor's degree.

 “I learned so much," says Bayne, now 65.
 "How to take care of my children, how to advocate for them, how to have a voice for myself. ...
-They take you where you’re at, and they help you move forward to become a better person.”
+They help you move forward to become a better person.”

 In this part of Alaska, countless parents tell stories like Bayne's.
 Head Start has helped them earn degrees that put them on track for better jobs.
-As drug addiction ravages the community, it has helped parents in recovery and educated children who have ended up in foster care.
-It has done this while readying youngsters for kindergarten, conditioning them for the school day's rhythms and teaching them how to be good friends and students.
+It has helped parents in recovery from drug addiction and educated children who have ended up in foster care.
+And it has readied youngsters for kindergarten.

 Not enough grownups

 The impending closure is not for lack of need.
-This is the fastest-growing part of the 49th state, and the nonprofit's Head Start program has a waiting list.
-It can — and did — fill Meadow Lakes' three classrooms to capacity.
+The nonprofit's Head Start program has a waiting list.
+It can — and did — fill Meadow Lakes' three classrooms.

 The problem is with the grownups.